 Shell and Tube Heat Exchanger Specs

-Enerquip’s shell and tube designs are manufactured to TEMA guidelines with straight tubes or U-tubes, and can be built from 2” to 48” in diameter.
+Enerquip’s shell and tube designs are manufactured to TEMA standards with straight tubes or U-tubes, and can be built from 2” to 48” in diameter.

 Our custom heat exchangers can be built in a variety of materials, including carbon steel, 304L and 316L stainless steel, and more corrosion-resistant alloys such as Hastelloy, Alloy 20, Monel 600, and AL-6XN.

 To ensure the integrity of our sanitary and pharma grade exchangers, and to help prevent any kind of cross contamination, our carbon and stainless products are manufactured in two different facilities.
 Our stainless equipment is manufactured in Medford, WI, while our carbon production takes place in Beggs, OK.